 This starts at Penola’s Woods Mackillop Schoolhouse on the corner of the history-laden Petticoat Lane, before sharing significant glimpses into the past at Portland and Hamilton, Victoria.
+For more information about the Australian National Pilgrimige, click here.

 This is a heritage and nature-based touring route of 130 kilometres in and around Mount Gambier.
 The trail passes through Robe, Beachport, Millicent, Carpenters Rocks, Port MacDonnell, Mount Gambier, Nelson and Portland.